SunakazeKun/Syati/README.md

 The following region targets exist:
 - **PAL**: European/Australian releases
 - **USA**: American releases
-- **JAP**: Japanese releases
+- **JPN**: Japanese releases
 - **TWN**: Taiwanese releases
 - **KOR**: Korean releases

-The generated XML patches for Riivolution can be found in the *loader* folder.
+The generated XML patches for Riivolution can be found in the *bin* folder.

-# What is supplied
-Four C++ code files are supplied with this kit, as a starting point for your own custom code hacks:
-- **init.cpp** initializes static structures and instances when loading in the custom code.
-- **archive.cpp** is an implemention of a simplified archive loader.
-It can be used to mount any archive from the game's filesystem and access its stored files.
-- **factory.cpp** is an implementation of an extended actor list.
-Instead of replacing actors for new ones, we simply make our own separate table and load that if the first NameObj creation function finder fails.
-- **SceneChangeArea.cpp** is a complete reimplementation of SceneChangeArea::control.
-It takes two arguments in, *Obj_arg0* accesses a list to which Galaxy to go to, and **Obj_arg1** determines the white fade time.